 About TechGuides

-A community initiative started by two people who saw a gap and decided to fill it.
+A community initiative started by two people who saw a gap in digital skills support and decided to fill it.

 Our story